 When Jo was a teenager, she started writing young adult fiction, and still has some of the stories she wrote during junior high and high school.
 And no one else will EVER see them!
 Many of her stories involved “normal” teenagers who ended up doing or seeing extraordinary things.
 Her main influences were Susan Cooper and Madeleine L’Engle.

 Although Jo never stopped writing entirely, real life interfered for a while after she graduated college.
-She worked as a special education teacher, married, and had two daughters.
+She worked as a special education teacher, married, and had two offspring.
 During that time, writing was both an escape and therapy.
 Continuing the themes from her earlier stories, Jo wrote for the teens she knew who were struggling with academics and with their lives, hoping that someday they and others like them would read and find encouragement from those stories.

 Jo’s first young adult novel was published in 2010.
 Although her books vary widely in plot and characters, they all have one thing in common: The belief that anyone is capable of being a hero, whether to others or in their own lives, no matter who they are or what they’ve been through.